 Most motion sensors you’ll find for home lighting fall into two main categories: Passive Infrared (PIR) and microwave.
 PIR sensors are the most common and work by detecting heat signatures.
 Your body gives off infrared energy, and when you walk into the sensor’s field of view, it detects this change in heat and triggers the lights.
 Microwave sensors, on the other hand, send out high-frequency radio waves and measure the reflections.
 When an object moves, it disrupts the waves, and the sensor activates.
 While PIR is great for defined spaces, microwave sensors can cover larger areas.
 Understanding the type you have is a key part of any residential electric project.

-How a Sensor “Sees” Movement to Turn on Lights
+How a Sensor “Sees” and Triggers Your Lights

 So, how does a sensor translate your movement into light?
 Let’s use a PIR sensor as an example.
 Imagine it projects invisible beams or zones across a room.
 It’s not looking for movement itself, but for a rapid change in heat passing through these zones.
 When you walk by, your body heat crosses these beams, and the sensor registers the difference.
 This detection sends a tiny electrical signal to an internal switch, completing the circuit and turning on your lights.
 If the sensor stops detecting these changes for a set period—the timer you can usually adjust—it opens the circuit again, turning the lights off.
 If your sensor isn’t triggering correctly, it might be time to call for electrician repairs.